Quick Facts - BS/MS in Midwifery

 Clinical Training - Midwifery

-Students may obtain their clinical experience in gynecology/family planning clinics, prenatal/postpartum clinics, homebirth settings, birth centers, and hospitals in North America as well as overseas.
-Students may work with licensed midwives, certified professional midwives, certified nurse-midwives, nurse practitioners, foreign midwives, naturopathic doctors, physician assistants or physicians during these rotations.
+Students may obtain their clinical experience in gynecology/family planning clinics, prenatal/postpartum clinics, homebirth settings, birth centers, and hospitals in North America.
+Students may work with licensed midwives, registered midwives, certified professional midwives, certified nurse-midwives, nurse practitioners, naturopathic doctors, physician assistants or physicians during these rotations.

 Prerequisites - BS/MS Midwifery

 Entering undergraduates must have earned at least a 2.75 cumulative grade point average, with a grade of C or better in all basic proficiency and science requirement courses.
 Prior to enrolling, students must have completed 90 quarter credits (60 semester credits) including a minimum number of credits in basic proficiency, science and general education categories.
 Surplus credits not used to satisfy basic proficiency or science requirements may be applied to the appropriate general education requirements.
-Note that students may apply to the program while completing prerequisite course work, but must have a plan for completing prerequisites before the start of the program in the fall.
+Students may apply to the program while completing prerequisite course work, but must have a plan for completing prerequisites before the start of the program in the fall.
+Undergraduate students should meet with an advisor before applying.

 Basic Proficiency and Science Requirements